andrewbranch/blog/content/posts/archive/2019-02-06_Overengineering_A_Blog_Prologue.md

 tags: archive
 layout: post
 note: |
-  This post describes the infrastructure of this blog before a more recent rewrite, where I removed all the cool features described herein.
+  This post describes the infrastructure of this blog before a
+  <a href="/new-blog/">more recent rewrite</a>,
+  where I removed all the cool features described herein.
 The blog is now made with
   <a href="https://11ty.dev">eleventy</a> and doesn’t have interactive code blocks.
   Ultimately, it wasn’t worth the upkeep.